St Giles House, Wimborne St Giles: Ascent to power

-In 1661, Anthony Ashley-Cooper ascended to nobility and received the dual titles of Baron Cooper of Pawlett and Baron Ashley of Wimborne St Giles.
+In 1661, Anthony Ashley-Cooper was raised to peerage as Baron Cooper of Pawlett and Baron Ashley of Wimborne St Giles.
 His father previously held the title of Baronet Cooper of Pawlett.
 In 1672, Anthony Ashley-Cooper was also named the 1st Earl of Shaftesbury.
 Prior to 1661, he was referred to as Sir Anthony Ashley-Cooper.
 After 1661, he was commonly referred to as Lord Ashley.
 Finally, from 1672 until his death in 1683, he was referred to as Lord Shaftesbury or just "Shaftesbury."

 Anthony Ashley-Cooper, Earl of Shaftesbury was a prominent English politician during the time of Oliver Cromwell between the reigns of King Charles I and King Charles II.
 He was a pronounced liberal and very much opposed to religious intolerance and persecution.
-The Fundamental Constitutions of Carolina, the laws for the new province, were the work of Shaftesbury's friend and secretary, the philosopher John Locke, but they contain evidences of Shaftesbury's collaboration, too.
-The laws he helped to write produced the greatest measure of political and religious freedom in British North America (and, indeed, in much of the world).
 He was the author of the Habeas Corpus Act whereby an accused man cannot be held indefinitely in prison without trial, an English law that passed into that of the United States.

+Sir Anthony Ashley-Cooper was also, throughout his career, an investor in and officer of the enterprises that built England's Atlantic slave trade.
+He had bought a sugar plantation in Barbados in 1646, subscribed to the Company of Royal Adventurers Trading into Africa in 1663, and on the chartering of its successor, the Royal African Company, in 1672 was named among its officers, serving as the company's sub-governor in its first two years; the company's records list him as a director during some 120 slaving voyages between 1663 and 1677.
+He was an original subscriber to the Hudson's Bay Company in 1670 and a founder of the Bahamas Adventurers' Company in 1672.

+In American history, Sir Anthony Ashley-Cooper is probably best known as one of the Lords Proprietors of the Carolina colonies.
+The Fundamental Constitutions of Carolina, the laws for the new province, were co-authored in 1669 by Shaftesbury and his secretary, the philosopher John Locke.
+The constitutions provided for a broad measure of religious toleration, but they also enshrined chattel slavery in the colony's founding law: Article 110 provided that "every freeman of Carolina shall have absolute power and authority over his negro slaves, of what opinion or religion soever", and Article 107 specified that baptism did not alter a master's dominion over an enslaved person.